dragonflydb/documentation/docs/command-reference/generic/expire.md

 This pattern is easily modified to use counters using `INCR` instead of lists using `RPUSH`.

-# Appendix: Redis expires
+# Appendix: Dragonfly expires

 ## Keys with an expire

-Normally Redis keys are created without an associated time to live.
+Normally Dragonfly keys are created without an associated time to live.
 The key will simply live forever, unless it is removed by the user in an explicit way, for instance using the `DEL` command.

 The `EXPIRE` family of commands is able to associate an expire to a given key, at the cost of some additional memory used by the key.
-When a key has an expire set, Redis will make sure to remove the key when the specified amount of time elapsed.
+When a key has an expire set, Dragonfly will make sure to remove the key when the specified amount of time elapsed.

 The key time to live can be updated or entirely removed using the `EXPIRE` and